Intel’s present and future AI chip business

 Software

-Hardware is nothing if it can’t be developed against easily, Singer rightly pointed out.
-That’s why Intel’s taken care not to neglect the software ecosystem piece of the AI puzzle, he said.
+Hardware is nothing if it can’t be easily developed against, Singer rightly pointed out.
+That’s why Intel has taken care not to neglect the software ecosystem piece of the AI puzzle, he said.

-The company last April announced that it would open source nGraph, a neural network model compiler that optimizes assembly code across multiple processor architectures.
-Around the same time, Intel took the wraps off of One API, a suite of tools for mapping compute engines to a range of processors, graphics chips, FPGAs, and other accelerators.
+Last April, the company announced it would open-source nGraph, a neural network model compiler that optimizes assembly code across multiple processor architectures.
+Around the same time, Intel took the wraps off One API, a suite of tools for mapping compute engines to a range of processors, graphics chips, FPGAs, and other accelerators.
 And in May, the company’s newly formed AI Lab made freely available a cross-platform library for natural language processing — NLP Architect — designed to imbue and benchmark conversational assistants with name entity recognition, intent extraction, and semantic parsing.

-Singer noted that they’re not the only toolkits Intel’s open-sourced.
+Singer noted that these are not the only toolkits Intel has open-sourced.
 It now offers its neural network distiller library, which can be used to strip away bits of AI models irrelevant to a target task in order to shrink the size of these models.
 There’s also Coach, a reinforcement learning framework that lets users embed AI agents in training environments targeting robotics and self-driving vehicle scenarios.

 Spring 2018 saw the launch of OpenVINO (Open Visual Inference & Neural Network Optimization), a toolset for AI edge computing development that packs pretrained AI models for object detection, facial recognition, and object tracking.
-It works with traditional CPUs or chips specially made for inferencing (the point in time at which a trained AI model makes predictions) like FPGAs, and it’s already been deployed by companies such as GE Healthcare for medical imaging and Dahua for smart city services.
+It works with traditional CPUs or chips specially made for inferencing (the point in time at which a trained AI model makes predictions) like FPGAs, and it has already been deployed by companies such as GE Healthcare for medical imaging and Dahua for smart city services.

-Singer said that OpenVINO is intended to complement Intel’s Computer Vision software development kit (SDK), which combines video processing, computer vision, machine learning, and pipeline optimization into a single package, with Movidius Neural Compute SDK, which includes a set of software to compile, profile, and check machine learning models.
-They’re in the same family as Intel’s Movidius Neural Compute API, which aims to simplify app development in programming languages like C, C++, Python.
+Singer said OpenVINO is intended to complement Intel’s Computer Vision software development kit (SDK), which combines video processing, computer vision, machine learning, and pipeline optimization into a single package, with Movidius Neural Compute SDK, which includes a set of software to compile, profile, and check machine learning models.
+They’re in the same family as Intel’s Movidius Neural Compute API, which aims to simplify app development in programming languages like C, C++, and Python.

 Many of these suites run in Intel’s AI DevCloud, a cloud-hosted AI model training and inferencing platform powered by Xeon Scalable processors.
-DevCloud offers scalable storage and compute resources and enables developers to remotely test, optimize, and validate models against hardware such as mini-PCIe development boards from manufacturers like Aaeon Technologies.
+DevCloud offers scalable storage and compute resources and enables developers to remotely test, optimize, and validate models against hardware, such as mini-PCIe development boards from manufacturers like Aaeon Technologies.

 Privacy